ArctosDB/documentation-wiki/_how_to/How-to-Enter-Data-for-a-Single-Record.markdown

 You can start with the last record you entered or if you have sufficient access, with any previously entered record.

-### Begin with a Blank Slate
+### Choose a Collection

-* Select the collection you need under “Begin with a blank slate”.
-* This will start with your last data entry customization.
+Use this option to start from scratch, or from the values stored in a Profile.
+Select the collection for which you wish to enter data and you will start with your last data entry customization.

 After choosing one of these options, you will be directed to the appropriate data entry form.